Skip to content

 5. Enhanced SERP Rankings

-In essence, Google and other search engines are more likely to rank your pages higher on their search result pages when you acquire contextual links and use them in a way that enhances users’ experiences.
+In essence, Google and other search engines are more likely to rank your pages higher on their search result pages when you acquire contextual links and use them to enhance users’ experiences.

 How Do You Get Started With Contextual Link Building?